-Whether you are planning a low-budget video or a big film production, this structure applies to any film and its success is linked to each one of these steps.
+Whether you are planning a low-budget video or a big film production, these 5 main stages of film production apply to any film and its success is linked to each one of these steps.
 So let’s start with the first stage.

 Stage 1 of Film Production: Development